Evaluating and preparing the jawbone for dental implant placement.

 - Determine that there is no pathology associated with the area that will interfere with the successful outcome (placement, healing and osseointegration) of the device.

-In determining the above factors, the dentist’s method of examination will need to be twofold.
+When passing judgment on the above factors, the dentist’s method of examination will need to be twofold.

-What type of x-rays will be needed?
+What type of X-rays will be needed?

 The American Academy of Oral and Maxillofacial Radiology (AAOMR) considers a conventional panoramic evaluation to be the imaging modality of choice for initially evaluating a patient for a dental implant.
 (Tyndall 2012)

-2) Supplementary periapical radiographs – These small x-rays (the kind most often taken in a dentist’s office) are used to examine just small areas at a time (like those associated with just one or a few teeth) and may be needed to supplement or clarify what’s noticed on the panoramic evaluation.
+2) Supplementary periapical radiographs – These small X-rays (the kind most often taken in a dentist’s office) are used to examine just small areas at a time (like those associated with just one or a few teeth) and may be needed to supplement or clarify what’s noticed on the panoramic evaluation.

 ▲ Section references – Tyndall